Blog

 The role of the Registered Nurse or Newborn Care Provider is to feed, soothe, bathe, change & provide all other gentle care to baby through the night.

-Home » Family Activities with Baby » DC Monument Walk for Families
+Home » Baby & Family Activities » DC Monument Walk for Families

 DC Monument Walk for Families

-You’ve baked all the bread, gone to all the drive-thru’s and watched Hulu, Netflix and Amazon.
-You even figured out Apple TV.
-So for DC, Virginia and Maryland families looking for a COVID-safe activity, we’re sharing a DC Monument Walk for Families.
-This is a kid-friendly tour of some of Washington DC’s amazing outdoor monuments and memorials.
+updated, April 2026 -With America’s 250th birthday celebrations this summer, the National Mall monuments are worth visiting more than ever.
+Here’s our family-friendly 2-mile walking tour of Washington DC’s outdoor memorials; perfect for families with babies, toddlers and kids of all ages.
 This walk takes about 2 hours and is 2 miles long, but your mileage may vary (literally!), depending on the time you take at each location or if you spend extra time in any of the wide open fields!

 For your GPS, the easiest public parking is at: 455 Rock Creek Trail.
 There’s lots of spaces and you’ll be right next to the Potomac River, which is a fun start for the kids after being in the car.